Dan-Wong56004/React-pagination/README.md

-# Paginator Demo
+## Paginator Demo

-This is the  Paginator component in a React application.
+A customizable pagination interface, suitable for web applications requiring dynamic data display.
 You can see how the Paginator allows users to navigate through a dataset.

 ![Feature Screenshot](./src/screenshot_1.jpeg)